vanjac/three/README.md

 #### For mesh objects

+- `generateVisibleMesh`: Whether a `threelib.sim.graphics.RenderMesh` should be created as a child of the Entity, allowing to be visible in the game.
 - `visible`: Whether the RenderMesh should be drawn.
 This value can change.

 There are some other properties but they are currently not implemented.

+#### For the world

+- `script`: A script to be run before the world is built
+- `externalScripts`: A list of script names, separated by commas, to also be run before the world is built.
+The names are relative to the `scripts` subdirectory of the game directory, and should not have extensions.

 #### The camera